Frame Dating: the easier you make it for folk to help you, the more likely they are to try.

 Holdsworth, CB & Grubb Frame Numbers

-A database of frame numbers found on the internet can be found on this link.
+Frame numbers found so far can be found in This Database.
 This also includes charts of potential number progressions for each numbering style used by Holdsworth, CB & Grubb summarised below.